Why It’s Time for a Name Change

 The Academy is a 503 (c) corporation.
 As you know, corporations may change their names but still deliver the same product.
 Bell Telephone became AT&T, Anderson Consulting became Accenture, and so forth.

 Diplomates of the IANM can use the following credential DIANM.
 Fellows of the IANM may now use FIANM along with their country’s initials in parenthesis.
 For the United States Fellows, it is (us), Brazil (br), Canada (can), Australia (au), United Arab Emirates (uae) and New Zealand (nz).
 For example, the correct credential for a U.S. Fellow would be Doctor Name DC, FIANM (us).
-(In early 2022, the IANM requested the discontinuance of the use of FACO and FIANM by doctors indicating a Fellowship.
-Its current use was an indication of a fraternal designation and not academic achievement.
-The use of FACO or FIANM is inappropriate and has been discontinued.)
+(In early 2022, the IANM Board requested doctors discontinue the use of FACO and FIANM by doctors, indicating a Fellowship.
+Its current use indicated a fraternal designation and not academic achievement.)

 The DABCO and DACO credentials are not going away.
 On your curriculum vitae, you can state whether you are a DABCO or DACO.
 However, there will be a period of grandfathering where you may wish to change from DABCO or DACO to DIANM and a Fellow of the International Academy of Neuromusculoskeletal Medicine (FIANM) with the country initials in parenthesis.
 You cannot use any of these two groups of letters together.
 If you wish to use the new credentials, you may obtain a new Academy membership certificate which states that you are a “Fellow of the International Academy of Neuromusculoskeletal Medicine.”
 Additionally, you may obtain a new certificate with the credential “Diplomate of the International Academy of Neuromusculoskeletal Medicine.”
 If you wish to have a new DIANM certificate, please click here.